 By embracing IoT and cloud computing, the airline industry can unlock unprecedented levels of innovation, automation, and sustainability, redefining the future of air travel and airport operations.

-The airline industry is evolving to meet travelers’ growing demand for personalized experiences.
-Delta Air Lines’ Delta Sync, revealed at CES 2023, exemplifies the personalization trend with its unique ecosystem of digital services and experiences.
+In the era of digital marketing, the airline industry is evolving to meet travelers growing demand for personalized experiences.
+Delta Air Lines Delta Sync, revealed at CES 2023, exemplifies the personalization trend with its unique ecosystem of digital services and experiences.
 However, other airlines are also stepping up their game.

 For instance, Singapore Airlines KrisWorld’s entertainment system curates content based on passenger’s preferences and flight history.
 Meanwhile, Emirates provides region-specific cuisine and allows passengers to create their own playlists before boarding.